VincentLeung/cheap-virtual-window/README.md

 # Cheap Virtual Window
-A cheap version of virtual window
+A cheap version of virtual window, use local face tracking to controll the remote camera rig

 #Hardware Configuration
 Site A